Esetobore/PatchAssessment/README.md

-# Patch Assessment Flutter App
+# Patch Flutter App

 ## Overview
-Patch Assessment is a Flutter mobile application that provides a comprehensive product browsing experience with features like category filtering and product listings.
+Patch is a Flutter mobile application that provides a comprehensive product browsing experience with features like category filtering and product listings.

 ## Prerequisites
 - Flutter SDK (version 3.5.4 or higher)